beatrizvaldes/beatrizvaldes.github.io/learningjournal.md

 Today I have learned to:
 - Create a new page in GitHub, which is a repository of all your websites
+- Getting to know the syntax of Markdown, how to write and made words in **bold**, *italic*, and more!
+- I can even make a list!
+Like this one:

+[x] This is completed

+[ ] And this is not :(